Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Results

-\subsection{Semi-metric distortion sparsification in synthetic networks}
+\subsection{\rev{Semi-Metric Distortion Sparsification} in synthetic networks}

-Our findings indicate that the removal of semi-metric edges with large $s^m$ values hardly affects the outcome of SI dynamics, thus making them dynamically redundant.
-Motivated by this result, here we propose a new sparsification method to progressively dismantle a network relying on the distribution of semi-metric distortion values $s^m$.
-To sparsify the network, we sort the edges $(i,j)$ according to their associated distortion values $s_{ij}^m$ and remove those with highest distortion values until matching the desired size of the sparsified configuration.
-Note that this sparsification method is deterministic, hereinafter referred to as \textit{semi-metric distortion thresholding}, yielding a single network trajectory from the entire network to the metric backbone.
-This choice allows for removing the stochasticity associated to edge sampling when pruning the network based on edge removal probabilities.
-We compare the method proposed here with two sparsification schemes relying on different edges properties: \textit{weights thresholding} and \textit{effective resistance thresholding}.
+Our findings indicate that semi-metric edges with large $s^m$ values are dynamically redundant, as their removal has negligible effects on SI dynamics.
+Motivated by this result, here we propose \rev{the \textit{semi-metric distortion sparsification} (SMDS) method, where} we sort the edges $(i,j)$ according to their associated distortion $s_{ij}^m$ and \rev{progressively} remove those with highest values until matching the desired size of the sparsified configuration.
+We compare the method proposed here with two other sparsification schemes relying on different edges properties: \textit{weights thresholding} and \textit{effective resistance thresholding}.
 On the one hand, weights thresholding relies on local information, aiming at removing the weakest connections through which transmission of the virus is very unlikely.
 On the other hand, effective resistance thresholding penalizes path redundancy, as small effective resistance values identify those direct edges connecting nodes which can also exchange information through many other indirect paths.
-More details on the computation of the effective resistance associated to each edge can be found in the Methods section.
+More details on the computation of the effective resistance associated to each edge can be found in the Methods subsection \rev{``}Effective resistance\rev{''}.

-To compare the three sparsification methods, we compute the evolution of the ratio $\xi^{x}_{1/2} (\chi)=t^{x}_{1/2} (\chi)/t_{1/2}$ for each subgraph obtained after removing edges according to each sparsification method $x$.
-For the semi-metric distortion thresholding, the parameter $\chi$ encodes the fraction of semi-metric edges included in the network, i.e. $E(\chi) = E_m + \chi E_{sm}$.
-Therefore, $\chi=1$ corresponds to the entire synthetic network whereas $\chi=0$ corresponds to just keeping the metric backbone in the sparsified configuration.
-For the other two processes, the sparsified networks comprise $E(\chi)$ edges which are chosen following the distribution of weights $p_{ij}$ or effective resistance $p^R_{ij}$ values respectively.
+To assess and compare performance, we compute the ratio $\xi^{x}_{1/2} (\chi)=t^{x}_{1/2} (\chi)/t_{1/2}$ for each subgraph obtained after removing edges according to each sparsification method $x$.
+For the \rev{SMDS}, $\chi$ denotes the fraction of semi-metric edges included in the graph, i.e. $E(\chi) = E_m + \chi E_{sm}$.
+Therefore, $\chi=1$ corresponds to the entire graph whereas $\chi=0$ corresponds to the metric backbone subgraph.
+For the other two methods, the sparsified networks comprise $E(\chi)$ edges which are chosen by thresholding proximity weights $p_{ij}$ or effective resistance values $p^R_{ij}$, defined according to Eq.(~\ref{eq:p}) and Eq.(~\ref{eq:r}) in the Methods section, respectively.